oneops/oneops.github.io/_posts/2017-03-02-oneops-release-170302stable.md

 ---
 layout: post
-title:  TBD - OneOps Release 17.03.02-STABLE
+title:  Bug Fixes - OneOps Release 17.03.02-STABLE
 published: false
 authors: [klohia, mmoser,]
 ---

-TBD
+This week we are following up with a few bug fixes only.
+Lots of other stuff is in the pipeline for future releases though, but you are going to have to stay tuned regarding those.

 <!--more-->

-# New Features

-* one

 # Bug Fixes and Improvements

-* one
-* two
+* Fixed volume step failure on Windows
+* Fixed artifact component failure on Windows
+* Improved regex support for environment profile filter
+* Updated domain join support for new as well as existing VM
+* Allow setup of secondary and ignored clouds without a primary cloud

 # Source Release Tags